WIAS-PDELib/ExtendableFEM.jl/docs/src/nonlinearoperator.md

 # NonlinearOperator

-A nonlinear operator automatically assembles all necessary terms for the Newton method.
-Other linearisations of a nonlinear operator can be constructed with special constructors for BilinearOperator or LinearOperator.
+`NonlinearOperator` provides a high-level interface for defining nonlinear forms in finite element problems.
+It automatically assembles all terms required for Newton's method, including the residual and Jacobian, using user-supplied kernel functions.
+For alternative linearizations, use `BilinearOperator` or `LinearOperator` with appropriate kernels.

 ## Constructor

-To describe a NonlinearOperator we have to specify a kernel function.
-These functions are 'flat' in the sense that the input and output vector contain the components of the test-function values and derivatives as specified by `oa_test` and `oa_args` respectively.
-The assembly of the local matrix will be done internally by multiplying the subvectors of result with its test-function counterparts.
-For a more detailed explanation of this see the following
+To define a `NonlinearOperator`, provide a kernel function.
+The kernel receives flat input and output vectors corresponding to the operator evaluations specified by `oa_test` and `oa_args`.

 ```@autodocs
 Modules = [ExtendableFEM]